Secrets to Losing Fat

 Review the "Body Fat Charts" in order to see what percentage is healthy for your age.
 If you do not know how to check your body fat percentage, you can ask someone who knows how to use skin calipers in a gym to check for you.
 DO NOT use an electronic device and DO NOT use the Body Mass Index (BMI) method.

 There are 2 methods to check your body fat percentage that are accurate.
-The first method is called a "dunk tank" that many hospitals have and you can pay to use.
+The first method is called Hydrostatic weighing (a "dunk tank") that many hospitals have and you may have to pay to use.
 The dunk tank is the most accurate method of measuring body fat - within 1 percent accuracy.
-The second method is using skin calipers - accurate within 3 percent.
-ALL other devices can be 10% (or much higher depending on who is administering the test) "over" or under your actual body fat percentage.

 If your exercise is pushing your heart rate too high, you will burn muscle.
 More accurately, glucose and glycogen are used when your heart rate increases over 65% of your maximum heart rate.
 Since glucose and glycogen are a large part of muscle, your body will eat muscle for the nutrition from which you are starving your body.